 above the buildings.

-On track to the open slopes
+On track to reaching the open slopes

 Hiking through a grove of aspens